 How much is extended replacement cost?

-Determining how much extra this will cost is best determined by talking to your insurer.
-Online insurance company Hippo, for one, says you can expect to pay in the range of $50 and up for the addition.
+Talk to your insurer to find out how much extra this will cost.
+Online insurance company Hippo says you can expect to pay in the range of $50 and up for the addition.
 Pricing will vary depending on the size and features of the home, as well as location.
+Each company prices this differently.

 Be prepared to pay a little more if you live in an area that is at increased risk for such threats as wildfires, floods or hurricanes.